 Why is Motul collaborating with the Fondation du Patrimoine?

-The Fondation du Patrimoine, thanks to its partnership with Motul and other partners, has been providing financial support since 2008 to projects aimed at safeguarding and enhancing the rolling motorised French heritage, which occupies an important place in the public's heart.
+The Fondation du Patrimoine, thanks to its partnership with Motul, has been providing financial support since 2008 to projects aimed at safeguarding and enhancing the rolling motorised French heritage, which occupies an important place in the public's heart.
 This action, which has already contributed to the financing of over 60 restoration projects of remarkable vehicles, contributes to the maintenance of numerous professions of excellence in which France possesses a recognized know-how.
 Eager to invest more in the preservation of motorised heritage, the Fondation du Patrimoine and Motul have jointly launched the 'Motul - Fondation du Patrimoine Grand Prix' for the preservation of car and motorcycle heritage, endowed with a minimum of €30,000 (€20,000 for cars, €10,000 for motorcycles).

 What's the story behind the Peugeot Quadrilette?